 - After the AOF Committee on Scholarships and Awards meets to review nominees, students and their SOM/COM will be notified whether or not they have been chosen to be a recipient of one of the five scholarship opportunities

-- The official announcement of the top recipient and runner-ups will not take place until the evening of Honors 2017 where they will be recognized
+- The official announcement of the top recipient will not take place until Honors 2018

-- The five candidates will be provided with two complimentary tickets to attend the Honors event. **
+- The top recipient will be provided two complimentary tickets to Honors 2018